Jayshil/my_thesis/README.md

 # my_thesis
 This repository contains the code we used in our work for my Master's thesis and our paper.
-This is an interfacec among various packages to make things autometic.
+This is an interface among various packages to make things autometic.

 This project used some of the codes that I mentioned below: